omnius45467/geekwise-alexa-course/src/app/markdown/day_4/day_4.md

 To get around this problem we will have to plan out our skills with pseudo code and make a mental map of the skill in our heads before we get into coding.

 We also have access to some tools given to us by Amazon.
 The small testing environment is incredibly useful for testing out a skill.

+There are a few other good support libraries that we will be touching on later, but for now our main focus is to explore this library and see how it might be beneficial to use.

+The coolest part about the Alexa-App library is that it is well maintained and seems self explanatory (at least to me).

 ### Simplifying Your Skills